 Except as hereinafter provided, no building or land or part thereof located in the City of Southfield shall be used, altered, constructed, reconstructed, moved within or into said City except in conformity with the provisions of this Chapter which apply to the district in which it is located.
-Any lawful, nonconforming use existing at the time of the effective date of this Chapter may be continued, provided that the building or land or use thereof shall not be structurally changed, altered, enlarged or moved, unless such altered, enlarged, or moved building or use shall conform to the provisions of this Chapter for the district in which it is located.
+Any lawful, nonconforming use, building, or site existing at the time of the effective date of this Chapter may be continued, provided that the building or land or use thereof shall not be structurally changed, altered, enlarged or moved, unless such altered, enlarged, or moved building or use shall conform to the provisions of this Chapter for the district in which it is located.
 No nonconforming use, if discontinued or changed to a use permitted in the district in which it is located, shall be resumed or changed back to a nonconforming use.
 A nonconforming use shall be deemed discontinued for the purpose of this section if no nonconforming use is made of the property for a period of one (1) year.
+A nonconforming site shall be deemed discontinued for the purpose of this section if the buildings located thereon are not legally occupied for more than one (1) year, after which time all nonconforming site requirements must be brought into conformance with applicable code requirements via review through the appropriate approving body prior to building re-occupancy.